-The topic is incredibly complicated and of increasing interest to stakeholders through the value chain.
-Landholders in Queensland are concerned that laws would impact their ability to manage areas of regrowth and woody thickening which has negative consequences for production and, in many areas, also the environment.
+The topic is complex and of increasing interest to stakeholders through the value chain.
+Landholders in Queensland are concerned laws would impact their ability to manage areas of regrowth and woody thickening which has negative consequences for production and, in many areas, also the environment.

 The New York Declaration on Forests’ goal to halve global deforestation by 2020 has motivated public commitments from beef customers.
 McDonald’s, the largest single customer of Australian beef, has committed to eliminate deforestation from its beef supply chain by 2020.
 Fourteen of the industry’s largest global retail customers have also made a similar public commitment to eliminate deforestation from their supply chains as a member of the Consumer Goods Forum.

-In response to our stakeholders, the Framework has spent the past year focusing on developing evidence-based and practical measures for the balance of tree and grass cover.
-In doing so, the Framework has chosen to tackle what is likely the most challenging of the six key priorities to add certainty, clarity and credibility to the conversation.
+In response to our stakeholders, the ABSF has spent a year focusing on developing evidence-based and practical measures for the balance of tree and grass cover.

 Getting experts' opinions